 A construction-only loan requires little or no money down, because your current home is used as collateral during the building phase.
 Your payments during construction are on your entire construction loan (not broken up in smaller loan amounts that cover each phase of the build).

 When you borrow money to build a house, (unless you already own your land), there is no collateral in place.
 Your collateral will be your new home, once it is finished.
-Because of this, lenders must do a thorough inspection into your finances, and require additional information before lending the money.
+Because of this, lenders must do a thorough inspection of your finances, and require additional information before lending the money.